 Next, as you cross Octaro Creek you will briefly enter Lancaster County and approach the staffed controle at Cafe Metzler.
 This controle is familiar to many long-time PA Randonneurs, having served as a controle and start-finish location for many brevets.
 It is a unique location in that it is located at the home of George and Erin Metzler near Atglen, Pennsylvania.
 It was dubbed Cafe Metzler in December 2009 when it was the first on-the-road controle for a brevet and featured a pancake breakfast.
 Some historians may recall that the pancake breakfast controle was just the beginning of the memorable events in that particular brevet, but that's a story for another time.
 The controle is in the garage located behind the house.
 Turn into the driveway and coast down to the garage.
 We'll have drinks and maybe some snacks.

-After catching up with George and Andrew at Cafe Metzler, you will head towards northern Chester County passing through the villages of Ludwigs Corner and Birchrunville.
+After catching up with George at Cafe Metzler, you will head towards northern Chester County passing through the villages of Ludwigs Corner and Birchrunville.
 You have options for refueling in Ludwigs Corner: a Wawa for convenience items or Grandma Zook’s for fresh baked goods.

 This ride is a randonneur style bicycle event under the sanction of Randonneurs USA.
 Completing this event can help you train for Paris-Brest-Paris and earn RUSA awards.
 You need a current RUSA membership to ride this event.
 You can sign up for RUSA here.